TrebledJ/trebledj.github.io/content/posts/experiences/firebird/2023-05-29-hkust-firebird-ctf-team.md

 Some challenges are easier to solve.
 But don't be fooled!
 There's more where they came from!

-{% image "assets/hacker.jpg", "You know, I'm something of an idiot myself.", "w-55" %}
+{% image "assets/hacker.jpg", "w-55", "You know, I'm something of an idiot myself." %}

 We participated in two (plus one extra) CTF competitions this term.
 In November, we participated in the [HKCERT CTF competition](https://www.hkcert.org/event/capture-the-flag-challenge-2021), a regional event where secondary and tertiary schools from all over HK (and invited teams outside) compete to hunt for flags.